A descent theorem for formal smoothness

 In this paper we obtain a descent result for formal smoothness (and regularity).
 This single result (Theorem \ref{13}) has as particular cases a variety of (a priori unconnected) results in commutative algebra.
-Some of these particular cases greatly improve known important results (the descent of quasi-excellence by finite surjective morphisms \cite {Gr}, Kunz's characterization of regular local rings in positive characteristic \cite {Ku}, \cite {Ro1}, as well as its Andr\'e-Radu relativization \cite {AnCRAS}, \cite {AnManus}, and its analogue for complete intersections \cite {BM}); some other particular cases improve minor results of some papers (\cite{Av-b}, \cite{AHS}, \cite{AHIY}, \cite{Du}, \cite{Du2}, \cite{TY}); some others give already known theorems (\cite{Ro2}) or little results unexplored up to now (Corollary \ref{lastcor}).
-Since the main result is rather technical, we confine ourselves in this introduction to discuss these applications in more detail.\\ \\* \emph {A. Extension of Greco's theorem.} If $f:R \rightarrow S$ is a finite local homomorphism of noetherian local rings such that $Spec (S) \rightarrow Spec (R)$ is surjective, Greco \cite{Gr} showed that if $S$ is quasi-excellent then so is $R$ (in particular, quasi-excellence descends along finite flat local homomorphisms).
-He also obtained an example \cite [Proposition 4.1]{Gr} which shows that this theorem cannot be extended to the case where $f$ is of finite type instead of finite, even when $R$ and $S$ are local domains of dimension 1 (the problem is concentrated in the local condition, i.e., the geometric regularity of the formal fibers, since the J-2 property always descends and ascends by surjective morphisms of finite type \cite [Corollary 2.4]{Gr}).
-So the problem for finite type homomorphisms was left aside and he proceeded instead to consider proper surjective morphisms of schemes instead, a problem which was finally solved in \cite {Be}, \cite {Og}.
+Some of these particular cases greatly improve known important results (the descent of quasi-excellence by finite surjective morphisms \cite {Gr}, Kunz's characterization of regular local rings in positive characteristic \cite {Ku}, \cite {Ro1}, as well as its Andr\'e-Radu relativization \cite {AnCRAS}, \cite {AnManus}, and its analogue for complete intersections \cite {BM}); some other particular cases improve minor results of some papers (\cite{Av-b}, \cite{AHS}, \cite{AHIY}, \cite{Du}, \cite{Du2}, \cite{TY}); some others give already known theorems (\cite{Ro2}) or little results unexplored up to now (Corollary \ref{lastcor}), but the point is that it is the same main result obtained to prove the descent of quasi-excellence the one that gives also those other results.
+Since this main result is rather technical, we confine ourselves in this introduction to discuss these applications in more detail.\\ \\* \emph {A. Descent of quasi-excellence.} The descent of quasi-excellence along flat local homomorphisms was studied in \cite{Gr}, where it was shown that quasi-excellence descends along {\it finite} flat local homomorphisms.
+We remove here this restriction, proving that this property descends along flat local homomorphisms of finite type.
+More precisely, Greco in \cite{Gr} deduced this result from the following theorem: if $f:R \rightarrow S$ is a finite local homomorphism of noetherian local rings such that $Spec (S) \rightarrow Spec (R)$ is surjective, then quasi-excellence of $S$ implies quasi-excellence of $R$.
+He also obtained an example \cite [Proposition 4.1]{Gr} which shows that this last theorem cannot be extended to the case where $f$ is of finite type instead of finite, even when $R$ and $S$ are local domains of dimension 1 (the problem is concentrated in the local condition, i.e., the geometric regularity of the formal fibers, since the J-2 property always descends and ascends by surjective morphisms of finite type \cite [Corollary 2.4]{Gr}).
+So the problem for finite type flat homomorphisms was left aside (however he was able to show that at least $R$ contains a non-empty principal open that is quasi-excellent), and he proceeded instead to consider proper surjective morphisms of schemes instead, a problem which was finally solved in \cite {Be}, \cite {Og}.